Report: Rome man choked, hit officer in the face

 Johnson is charged with felonies fugitive from justice, possession of methamphetamine and failure to register as a sex offender.

-A Rome fugitive was arrested Tuesday evening after giving a false name to police and attempting to flee a traffic stop.
+A Rome man was in jail without bond Wednesday after reportedly giving a false name to police and attempting to flee a traffic stop.

 According to Floyd County Jail reports: